AnupamSaraph/COVID-Simulation/README.md

 To **run the model offline**, you will need to install the model code and requirements.
-These files have not yet been added to the repository, this file will change when they are.

 Use pip to install COVID-India-model: